stellar/research/docs/research-grants/index.md

 - When known, please name the student or post-doc interested in participating in the research
 - Statement of intent not to patent the results, including a brief description of the principal investigator’s track record in patenting or not patenting research
 - Bibliography

+If you have previously received an academic research grant from the SDF, please also report on the outcomes of your previous grant.

 Awards will be provided as unrestricted gifts intended for an individual with PI status at an academic institution.
 The funds are intended to support the cost of one graduate student or one post-doc for 12 months, plus reasonable expenses such as conference travel.